 I know you hate me hovering and find it insulting to your maturity/manhood for me to tell you what to do.
 (I get that and hated my parents fretting about me, too.)
-Just in case you have the TV tuned to ESPN on this football Sunday rather than the Weather Channel, let me pass on something that I heard the radio weatherman announce this morning: “In his 33 years on the job he had never seen anything like this storm.”
+Just in case you have the TV on ESPN rather than the Weather Channel, let me pass on something that I heard the radio weatherman announce this morning: “In his 33 years on the job he had never seen anything like this storm.”
 Strong statement.
 Seems all the sophisticated computer models can only do so much to predict how Mother Nature will really show herself this time.

 In addition to your absence from our family’s safe nest, it is the uncertainty of this storm that has me on edge.
 During all these years of being your mom I have, admittedly, worried too much about silly things, but this is not one of those.
 Motherhood and worry walk hand in hand like twin sisters and that will never change.
 Sorry.

-Look on the bright side: maybe school will be cancelled and you can catch up on your sleep and school work.
+Look on the bright side: maybe the storm will be only bad enough for school to be cancelled and you can catch up on your sleep and school work.
 Your sister would love a “snow day” and as long as everyone’s safe, I would, too.